 Imagine trying to give the complete history of branding in 20 minutes?
-That’s exactly what Debbie Millman did this morning at the Promax Conference 2019 in Los Angeles.
+That’s exactly what Debbie Millman did Thursday at the Promax Conference 2019 in Los Angeles.

-“50,000 years ago,” Millman said as she first walked on stage.
-“Homosapien brains went through a major change that allowed us to step into being the modern species we are today.
-Our brain reorganized into three parts – reptilian, limbic or mammalian and neocortex.”
+“50,000 years ago,” Millman began, “homo sapiens brains went through a major change that allowed us to step into being the modern species we are today.
+Our brain reorganized into three parts – reptilian, limbic or mammalian, and neocortex.”

-Not long after this, humans used our new found knowledge to craft physical elements.
+Not long after this, humans used their new-found knowledge to craft physical elements.

-As time went on, our actions took on deeper meaning.
+As time went on, humans’ actions took on deeper meaning.

 “10,000 years ago, we started to array ourselves with makeup – we weren’t doing it for beautification purposes but to make ourselves more beautiful to God.
 This is when everything changed – it was the beginning of all modern branding.”